apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### July 19th, 2023: Apache Jackrabbit FileVault 3.7.0 released
+Apache Jackrabbit FileVault 3.7.0 is the current stable release of the repository content synchronization tool.
+It requires Java 8 or newer.
+See the [downloads](downloads.html#vlt) page for more details.

 #### July 17th, 2023: Apache Jackrabbit Oak 1.22.16 released
 Apache Jackrabbit Oak 1.22.16 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.